Celebrating Women in Sports: Entrepreneurs Who Lead The Way

 • How corporate and small business partnership can shape the future and create mutual impact.

-• How we can advance pay equity and greater visibility for female athletes at every stage of their career through promotions, NIL, and entrepreneurship.
+• How we can advance pay equity and greater visibility for women athletes at every stage of their career through promotions, NIL, and entrepreneurship.

-• How female leaders are joining forces on the eve of the 2026 Special Olympics in the Twin Cities.
+• How women leaders are joining forces on the eve of the 2026 Special Olympics in the Twin Cities.

 Collaboration in Action